OCHA-DAP/hdx-python-api/README.md

 Dataset date is a mandatory field in HDX.
 This date is the date of the data in the dataset, not to be confused with when data was last added/changed in the dataset.

+To get the dataset date as a string, you can do as shown below.
+You can supply a [date format](https://docs.python.org/3/library/datetime.html#strftime-strptime-behavior).
+If you don't, the output format will be an [ISO 8601 date](https://en.wikipedia.org/wiki/ISO_8601) eg. 2007-01-25.

+    dataset.get_dataset_date('FORMAT')

+To set the dataset date, you do as follows.
+If you do not supply a date format, the method will try to guess, which for unambiguous formats should be fine.

+    dataset.set_dataset('DATE', 'FORMAT')

 To retrieve the dataset date as a `datetime.datetime` object, you can do:

-    dataset_date = dataset.get_dataset_date()
+    dataset_date = dataset.get_dataset_date_as_datetime()

 The method below allows you to set the dataset's date using a `datetime.datetime` object:

-    dataset.set_dataset_date(DATETIME.DATETIME OBJECT)
+    dataset.set_dataset_date_from_datetime(DATETIME.DATETIME OBJECT)

-As a convenience, there are methods that allow getting and setting the dataset date as/from a string.
-You can supply a [date format](https://docs.python.org/3/library/datetime.html#strftime-strptime-behavior).
-If you don't, the format is assumed to be [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) eg. 2007-01-25T12:00:00 for getting the dataset date.
-For setting, the date format will be guessed with unambiguous formats handled without error.

-    dataset.get_dataset_date_as_string('FORMAT')
-    dataset.set_dataset_date_from_string('DATE', 'FORMAT')

 #### Expected Update Frequency